-New professional contacts, prospective business, food and free co-working.
-Not bad.
+New professional contacts, prospective business, food, and of course free co-working.

 First, find good events.
-You can do it either by googling or by going to the Eventbrite.com discover section.
+You can google them or go to Eventbrite.com and search by price.
 Facebook is not a good option for quality events.

-For conference halls, you can get in usually pretty easily.
+You can usually get into conferences pretty easily.
 Arrive around lunch time, when attendees are going in and out, and walk straight in.
+Done!

 I go to almost all $1k+ events for free.
 A little hustle has never killed nobody.

 Those areas are designed for quick meetings.
-They are great for quick sessions, 1-3h.
+They are great for quick 1-3h work sesh.

 Early in his career, Richard Branson turned his first Virgin records store into a hangout spot for everyone just to pop in, listen to music and have conversations.
 He turned hundreds of people into brand ambassadors.
 This fun and human-centric approach has helped create one of the most powerful brands in history.
 Richard, then 21, did the same thing with the Manor Studio, where the Virgin Record’s biggest hits was born.
 Artists could stay over as long as they wanted and jam.
 Give give give.

 Location: Manor Studio, UK